Least Restrictive Hyperplane Control Barrier Functions: Related Work

 We also note that our use of H-CBFs makes the proposed approach suitable for combinations with several other methods in the literature, such as work on multi-agent systems \cite{wang_safety_2017, an_collisions-free_2022, tan_distributed_2022}, cooperative/neutral/adversarial obstacles \cite{borrmann_control_2015, martinez-baselga_avocado_2025} and MPC \cite{tooranjipour_lidar-based_2025, abbas_obstacle_2017}.

-Finally, we note that this letter is different from all the approaches mentioned above in the sense that it includes the choice of H-CBF in the optimization of the chosen control.
-Thus, it finds the least restrictive H-CBF, in terms of finding a safe control as close as possible to the desired control.
-All other papers first choose a CBF, then choose a safe control.
-We believe that there are advantages to doing both choices at the same time.
+Finally, we note that this paper is different from all the approaches mentioned above in the sense that the choice of the H-CBF is dependent on the desired control.
+With a given desired control $\mathbf{u}_{\text{des}}$, we jointly optimise over the CBF family $\theta$ and the safe control $\mathbf{u}$ to minimise $||\mathbf{u}- \mathbf{u}_{\text{des}} ||$.
+Thus, it finds the LRH-CBF, in terms of enabling a safe control as close as possible to the desired control.
+None of the other papers considers the desired control when choosing the CBF, instead, they base it purely on the current state.